field_block:node:page:title

 You must also include in the audit:

-For an extensive list regarding annual audit requirements, see Minnesota Rule 8122.
+For an extensive list regarding annual audit requirements, go to Minnesota Rule 8122.

 You can request a 30-day extension by mail, email, or web message.
 Your organization's chief executive officer, gambling manager, or the independent accountant performing the audit must request the extension before the due date.